ruthapollos/farmers-market/farmers-market-backend/README.md

 ### `npx babel-node src/server.js`

 Runs the server in the development mode.<br />
-The endpoints are exposed in [http://localhost:8000/api/farmers-market/*](http://localhost:8000)
+The REST endpoints are exposed in [http://localhost:8000/api/farmers-market/*](http://localhost:8000)